 Who we are

-Moores Music in the City is a series of performances and projects created by current students, alumni, and faculty of the Moores School of Music and performed in venues across the city of Houston.
+Moores Music in the City is a series of performances and projects developed by current students, alumni, and faculty of the Moores School of Music and presented in venues across the city of Houston.

 What we do

 Why we do what we do

 Moores Music in the City presents this events in collaboration with Rev. Ed Jones and the Trinity United Methodist Church.
 SAXOPOTAMUS: A Musical Story Hour is a concert suitable for children, young families, and the young at heart.
 This 45-minute concert presents children's stories told by narrator and saxophone quartet.
 For this special holiday presentation, the event will also include several Christmas music favorites.